apache/activemq-artemis/docs/user-manual/en/pre-acknowledge.md

 -   `DUPS_OK_ACKNOWLEDGE`

-ActiveMQ supports two additional modes: `PRE_ACKNOWLEDGE` and `INDIVIDUAL_ACKNOWLEDGE`
+Apache ActiveMQ supports two additional modes: `PRE_ACKNOWLEDGE` and `INDIVIDUAL_ACKNOWLEDGE`

 In some cases you can afford to lose messages in event of failure, so it would make sense to acknowledge the message on the server *before* delivering it to the client.

-This extra mode is supported by ActiveMQ and will call it *pre-acknowledge* mode.
+This extra mode is supported by Apache ActiveMQ and will call it *pre-acknowledge* mode.

 The disadvantage of acknowledging on the server before delivery is that